tobiasGuta/Tamagotchi-Desktop-Pet/README.md

 - **Petting:** Wiggle your mouse over the pet to make it happy.
 - **Chat:** Double-click the pet to open/close the text input box.
 - **Feed:** Drag and drop text files (.txt, .py, .md) onto the pet.
+- **Quit:** Right-click the pet to open a context menu to exit the app.

 ## Configuration